pyscripter/Ssh-Pascal/Bin/README.md

 in the same directory as the executable.

-Win32 and Win64 binaries can be found in this directory.
-Updated Windows binaries can be foudn at the [PHP repository](https://windows.php.net/downloads/php-sdk/deps/).
+This directory contains Win32 and Win64 binaries.
+Updated Windows binaries can be found at the [PHP repository](https://windows.php.net/downloads/php-sdk/deps/).